Have a read on below at some quick stats and facts on the Columbus Blue Jackets to get you started:

 The Blue Jackets enjoyed their best run of results under Tortorella, making playoffs in each of his last 4 seasons in charge, including a club record 108 point year in 2016-17, and a second round playoff exit against the Boston Bruins in 2018-19.

 The 2020-21 campaign marked the Blue Jackets 20th season in the NHL, and they went into it in a weaker position than the previous year, having lost their star man Pierre-Luc Dubois to the Winnipeg Jets.

 If you are a fan of the Columbus Blue Jackets, then you know that the only thing that matters right now is how they are expected to perform in the 2021 season.
-Do the Columbus Blue Jackets have the star power to make it all the way to the playoffs and finals in 2021?
+Do the Columbus Blue Jackets have the star power to make it all the way to the playoffs and win the Stanley Cup in 2022?